SQUARE-WAVES/theWorks/README.md

 }
 ```

-your error stack would look like ["beasts","dog, horse"]
+your error.components would look like ["beasts","dog, horse"].